codewyre/skwid/README.md

 Makefiles, grunt, Shell Scripts, gulp, yarn, npm, maven......
 Feeling like in a config hell?
 Want one central point to control everything?
 Missing documentation?
 Here comes Skwid!

-Skwid (`/skwɪd/`) is a tool wanting to be the command center of your project.
+Skwid (`/skwɪd/`, like squid) is a tool wanting to be the command center of your project.
 It provides:

   - A modular project configuration, including tasks, variables and more.
   - A single definition language, independent from the technology used.